-Our work bridges this gap by introducing a second-stage diffusion model conditioned on cluster-specific representations learned by TreeVAE.
-The proposed framework, \textbf{TreeDiffusion}, combines the strengths of both models to generate high-quality, cluster-specific images, achieving strong performance in both clustering and image generation.
+Our work bridges this gap by introducing a second-stage diffusion model that is conditioned on the hierarchical cluster representations learned by TreeVAE.
+The proposed framework, \textbf{TreeDiffusion}, combines the strengths of both models to generate high-quality, cluster-specific images, achieving improved performance in image generation.
 The generative process begins by sampling the root embedding of a latent tree, which is learned during training.
-From there, the sample is propagated from the root to the leaf by (a) sampling a path through the tree and (b) applying a sequence of stochastic transformations to the root embedding along the chosen hierarchical path.
-Subsequently, the diffusion model leverages the hierarchical information by conditioning its reverse diffusion process on the sampled path representation of the latent tree.
-A key strength of TreeDiffusion is its ability to generate images for each cluster, providing enhanced visualization of the learned representations, as demonstrated by our qualitative results.
-The method produces leaf-specific images that share common general properties but differ by cluster-specific features, as encoded in the latent hierarchy.
-This approach overcomes the generative limitations of VAE-based clustering models like TreeVAE while preserving their clustering performance.
+From there, the sample is propagated from the root to one leaf by (a) sampling a path through the tree and (b) applying a sequence of stochastic transformations to the root embedding along the chosen hierarchical path.
+Subsequently, the diffusion model harnesses the hierarchical information by conditioning its reverse diffusion process on the sampled path representations of the latent tree through a path encoder.
+A key strength of TreeDiffusion is its ability to generate images tailored to each cluster, providing enhanced visualization of the learned representations, as demonstrated by our qualitative results.
+For the same sample, our method can produce leaf-specific images that share common general properties but differ by features encoded in the latent hierarchy.
+Lastly, this approach overcomes the generative limitations of VAE-based hierarchical clustering models like TreeVAE while preserving their clustering performance.